gvwilson/thirdbit/fiction/fall-behind/index.md

 George confessed reluctantly.
 Another patient silence stretched and broke.
-"I know you must be retired by now, but I was wondering if you could..."
+"I know you must be retired by now, but I was wondering if you could…"
 She shrugged again,
 unsure what she was really asking for beyond a grownup to tell her that everything was going to be all right.